DataDog/integrations-extras/sigsci/README.md

 - Configure the Signal Sciences agent to use DogstatsD:

-    Add the following line to each agent’s agent.config file:
+    Add the following line to each agent's agent.config file:
     ```
     statsd-type = "dogstatsd"
     ```